Discrete defect plasticity and implications for dissipation: Concluding remarks

 \section{Concluding remarks}

-The partitioning between defect elastic energy storage and defect dissipation can play a major role in a wide variety of phenomena of technological significance, including friction, fatigue, thermal softening and the Bauschinger effect.
-The predicted partitioning of energy is dependent on a wide variety of factors including, for example, stress state, loading rate, loading mode, e.g. monotonic loading versus cyclic loading, and size, as well, of course, as on the kinetic relations used to model defect evolution.
+The partitioning between defect elastic energy storage and defect dissipation can play a major role in a wide variety of phenomena of technological significance, including friction, fracture, fatigue, thermal softening and the Bauschinger effect.
+The predicted partitioning of energy and its size dependence are dependent on a wide variety of factors including, for example, stress state, loading rate, loading mode, e.g. monotonic loading versus cyclic loading, and size, as well, of course, as on the kinetic relations used to model defect evolution.
+The few discrete defect calculations of the evolution of dissipation and its possible size effect that have been carried out show that discrete defect plasticity can provide insight into mechanical behaviors where the evolution of dissipation plays a significant role.
+No such calculations have been carried out that allow for the possibility that the Coleman-Noll postulate \citep{CN64}, i.e. that the Clausius-Duhem inequality must be satisfied for all points of a body for all time, does not hold.
+Discrete defect calculations of possible effects of local violations of the Clausius-Duhem inequality on predictions of friction, fracture, fatigue, thermal softening and the Bauschinger effect merit exploration.

-The energy partitioning and its size dependence can vary with the mode of defect evolution.
-In the circumstances considered, when defect evolution occurred by defects that move relatively long distances, the energy partitioning involved significant dissipation and the plastic response was size dependent; when defect evolution occurred by the nucleation of more or less stationary defects from fixed nucleation site the energy partitioning involved little dissipation and the plastic response had nearly no size independence; when defect evolution occurred by the nucleation of stationary defects from sites that increased in a percolation-like manner, the energy partitioning involved significant dissipation and the plastic response had little size independence.
+The partitioning between stored elastic energy and dissipation and its size dependence can vary with the mode of defect evolution.
+In the circumstances considered, when defect evolution occurred by defects that move relatively long distances, the energy partitioning involved significant dissipation and the plastic response was size dependent; when defect evolution occurred by the nucleation of more or less stationary defects from fixed nucleation site the energy partitioning involved little dissipation and the plastic response had nearly no size independence; and when defect evolution occurred by the nucleation of stationary defects from sites that increased in a percolation-like manner, the energy partitioning involved significant dissipation and the plastic response had little size independence.

 It is worth noting that statistical effects in addition to fluctuations can play an important role in discrete defect plasticity.
 For example, in both discrete dislocation plasticity and discrete STZ plasticity, the initial conditions and defect nucleation/evolution parameters are specified by statistical distributions, for example, a random spatial distribution of initial nucleation sites and a random distribution of nucleation strengths.
 Furthermore, the interaction of discrete defects can be chaotic, as found for discrete dislocation plasticity by \cite{chaos}.
 The predicted overall response can be sensitive to details of the statistical variations and even for macro size material regions statistical variations can induce local changes in defect structure that have a large effect.
 For example, variations in the location of defects in the vicinity of a crack tip can affect the predicted crack growth resistance.
 Quantitative discrete defect plasticity characterizations of the effect of statistical variations on material response and, in particular, of the effect on the evolution of energy partitioning, are needed.